open-xml-templating/docxtemplater/SECURITY.md

 ## Supported Versions

-The latest 3.x version of docxtemplater is the one that will be supported.
+The latest 3.x version of Docxtemplater is the one that will be supported.

 This version will have security bugfixes until at least 31/12/2025.